MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Remove-AzureRmKeyVaultAccessPolicy.md

 ```

 ### -EnabledForTemplateDeployment
-Enables azure_2 Resource Manager to get secrets from this key vault when this key vault is referenced in a template deployment.
+Enables Azure Resource Manager to get secrets from this key vault when this key vault is referenced in a template deployment.

 ```yaml
 Type: SwitchParameter